-SRAM PUF Technology by Intrinsic ID
+SRAM PUF Technology

 Intrinsic ID delivers strong, device-unique data security and authentication solutions for the connected world.
 These authentication solutions are based on Intrinsic ID’s patented SRAM Physical Unclonable Function or SRAM PUF technology.